CN-UPB/DeepCoMP/README.md

 * Central agent with observations and actions for all UEs in every time step works fine with 2 UEs
 * Even with rate-fair sharing, agent tends to connect UEs as long as possible (until connection drops) rather than actively disconnecting UEs that are far away
 * This is improved by adding a penalty for losing connections (without active disconnect) and adding obs about the total current dr of each UE (from all connections combined)
+* Adding this extra obs about total UE dr (over all BS connections) seems to slightly improve reward, but not a lot
+* Multi-agent RL learns better results more quickly than a centralized RL agent

 ## Development